rasumovsky/ElectionMarket/README.md

 probability that someone will buy your shares is to decrease your asking price.

 #### Partial transactions:
-Note that in cases where the number of shares for sale is not equal to the number of shares for purchase, only part of the larger transaction will occur.
+Note that, in cases where the number of shares for sale is not equal to the number of shares for purchase, only part of the larger transaction will occur.

 ## Technical Details